 Elmer Fudd in Monmouth Beach

 Arthur Q. Bryan, who owned a summer home on Riverdale Avenue, was the definitive voice of Elmer J. Fudd of cartoon fame.
-An enduring screen character, who among us can say they’ve never heard of Elmer Fudd?
+An enduring screen character, who among us can say they’ve never heard of him?
 Or attempted an impersonation?

 From the cartoon development of Fudd in the late 1930s until his death in November 1959, it was Bryan’s voice acting that brought the character to life in classic cartoon shorts.
 Voice animation master, Mel Blanc, took over upon Bryan’s death but the most memorable cartoons with Bugs Bunny and Elmer Fudd (he always being the luckless loser), were via Bryan.

-Known for his “slow-taking and even slower-witted nature,” the Fudd character actually pre-dates Bugs Bunny.
+Known for his “slow-talking and even slower-witted nature,” the Fudd character actually pre-dates Bugs Bunny.
 The iconic Bugs character first appeared in a 1940 cartoon with Bryan performing as Fudd.
 The next two decades would be glory years for the Warner Bros.
 Cartoons Looney Tunes/Merrie Melodies series with Bugs frequently using the egg-headed Fudd as his hapless dupe.
 Bryan used his own Brooklyn-life experiences to add flavor to Fudd’s animated voice and persona — chiefly, the incapacity to properly use the letter R.

 Born in Brooklyn in May 1899, Bryan was also a voice on the popular radio show, Fibber McGee and Molly in the years prior to World War II and after.
 He played the wise-cracking physician, Dr. George Gamble, on the long-running NBC radio comedy.

 According to the Internet Movie Database, Bryan never got screen credit for Fudd’s voice in more than 100 cartoons because it wasn’t required in his contract with Warner.
 Blanc, who never earned more than $20,000 annually in his early years of work, demanded screen credit when pay increases were denied.